 Traditional security methods are focused on the endpoints where cyber criminals initiate their attacks.
 Zero Trust applies everywhere:

-Single Sign-On (SSO) and Multi-Factor Authentication (MFA) are two tools that can help you address the what, when, and where.
+Identity and access management tools, such as Single Sign-On (SSO) and, Multi-Factor Authentication (MFA), can help you address the what, when, and where.
 SSO improves both security and ease-of-use, eliminating passwords and using a vetted trust relationship for safe authorization.
 MFA adds an important level of security by requesting additional data from users to verify they are who they say they are.

 Add to this a good identity management system that provides role-based access control and easy provisioning capabilities; a system to protect devices through SSO; and, preferably, risk-based authentication that accounts for contextual information such as the user’s location, IP address, and login time to create user profiles and challenge risky login attempts.
 These tools, on top of a secure infrastructure with micro-segmentation, will help you implement Zero Trust security in a way that isn’t burdensome to users.